justinmk/vim-gtfo/README.markdown

 Opens the directory of the *current buffer* in the [file manager](http://en.wikipedia.org/wiki/File_manager#Examples) or the [terminal](http://en.wikipedia.org/wiki/Terminal_emulator). **No configuration.**
-Just works™ on [tmux](http://tmux.sourceforge.net/), Windows, OS X, Linux.
+Just works™ in [tmux](http://tmux.sourceforge.net/), cygwin/mintty, msysgit,
+Windows, OS X, and Linux.
 Supports vim and gvim, GUI or no GUI (tty console, ssh).

-Does not override existing bindings (try `:verbose map gof | map got`)

 This simple feature is missing or cumbersome in many IDEs and editors:
 * [missing in Eclipse](https://bugs.eclipse.org/bugs/show_bug.cgi?id=107436)